rollkit/docs/tutorials/artela-evm-plus-plus.md

 ## 🎉 Conclusion

 Congratulations!
-You've successfully set up and operated an Artela EVM++ rollup with Rollkit and local-DA, allowing you to test Artela's EVM++ capabilities integrated with Rollkit.
+You have successfully learnt some basic knowledge of EVM++ and have set up an Artela EVM++ rollup using Rollkit and local-DA.
+This setup enables you to test the integrated capabilities of Artela’s EVM++ with Rollkit.